ryanrestine/Proving_Grounds_Play_Writeups/machines/funboxeasyenum_notes.md

 funbox7
 ```

-We can then grab the loacl.txt flag in `/var/www`
+We can then grab the local.txt flag in `/var/www`

 ![pg_fbee_local.png](../assets/funboxeasyenum_assets/pg_fbee_local.png)

 ### Privilege Escalation

-Loading linpeas we find tha password hash for user oracle, which we can crack with John:
+Loading linpeas we find the password hash for user oracle, which we can crack with John:

 ```
 ╔══════════╣ Users with console